 Mr. Vranos is the founder and Chief Executive Officer of Ellington.
-Mr. Vranos is also the Chief Executive Officer and President of our Manager.
-Mr. Vranos has been our Chairman since August 2007 and our Co-Chief Investment Officer since June 2009.
+Mr. Vranos is also the Chief Executive Officer and President of our Manager and serves on our Manager's investment and risk management committee.
+Mr. Vranos has been our Co-Chief Investment Officer since June 2009.
+Mr. Vranos has served as a member of our board of directors since August 2007, and from August 2007 until October 2009 Mr. Vranos served as our Chairman.
 Mr. Vranos founded Ellington in December of 1994 to capitalize on distressed conditions in the MBS derivatives market.
 Until December 1994, Mr. Vranos was a Senior Managing Director at Kidder Peabody in charge of RMBS trading.
 Mr. Vranos graduated magna cum laude, Phi Beta Kappa with a B.A. in Mathematics from Harvard University.

-Laurence Penn Vice Chairman Mr. Penn is a Vice Chairman of Ellington, where he helps oversee many functions of the firm, including trading, risk management, and new business.
-Mr. Penn is also the Executive Vice President of our Manager, has been our Chief Executive Officer and has served as a member of our board of directors since August 2007.
+Mr. Penn is a Vice Chairman of Ellington, where he helps oversee many functions of the firm, including trading, risk management, and new business.
+Mr. Penn is also the Executive Vice President of our Manager and serves on our Manager's investment and risk management committee.
+Mr. Penn has been our Chief Executive Officer and has served as a member of our board of directors since August 2007.
 In Ellington's earlier years, Mr. Penn was the senior portfolio manager primarily responsible for investments in Agency RMBS and was also responsible for monitoring and updating the risk measures associated with all MBS assets in the funds.
 Prior to joining Ellington in 1995 shortly after its inception, Mr. Penn was at Lehman Brothers where he was a Managing Director and co-head of CMO origination and trading.
 Mr. Penn specialized in the trading and risk-management of CMO derivatives.
 Prior to trading CMOs and CMO derivatives, Mr. Penn was in charge of Lehman Brothers' structured transaction modeling group from 1987 to 1990, where he was responsible for the structuring, modeling and computer system design for MBS and ABS.
 Mr. Penn began his career at Lehman Brothers in 1984, after receiving a Certificate of Advance Study in Mathematics from Cambridge University, where he studied as both a National Science Foundation and Winston Churchill Fellow.
 Mr. Penn graduated summa cum laude, Phi Beta Kappa with a B.A. in Mathematics from Harvard University.

-Name/position at Ellington
+Name/position at Ellington Richard Brounstein

-Richard Brounstein Vice Chairman
+Vice Chairman

+Eric Bothwell

-Eric Bothwell Managing Director
+Managing Director